 Artwork by Clinton McKay

 The Church of Laughter started, of all places, in a bar.
 Even during that first night, when all seemed spontaneous and lovely, when the laughter was pure and ringing and cut brightly through the smoke and jukebox music, it was possible to see the seeds of our own undoing.
 Our aims were simple: we had no greater intentions than infatuating the two young women who had found themselves sitting at our booth.
 We were young men, and naturally a one-upmanship had invaded our conversation.
 Sure there was a rivalry for the young women, though this had been already subdued by the unspoken formation of pairs.
 If all went well, at the end of the night, the blonde would go to Paul and the brunette to myself.
-Any tension that this matter had created was dispersed and quickly replaced by a secondary contest.
+Any tension this matter had created was dispersed and quickly replaced by a secondary contest.
 Paul and I, a baker and a waiter respectively, considered comedy to be our true calling, and we soon engaged in a competition to see who could elicit the greater laughs from the young women.

 Though we shared a common goal, the angle of our attacks varied.
-A sense of humor is like a fingerprint, and though two may resemble one another to a staggering degree, there are always minute differences that make them discernible.
+A sense of humor is like a fingerprint, and though two may resemble one another to a staggering degree, there are always minute differences making them discernible.
 Paul was, in those days, my best friend.
 He fell more readily into the role of a clown.
 His comedy was physical: he pulled faces, affected a boyish shuffle, did impressions not of celebrities but of the people he worked with and those he encountered in his everyday life.
 I tended to be more verbal, focusing on spontaneous humor, absurdity that on occasion held a poisonous barb—I built on themes, repetition, and running gags.
 There was little tension that night.
 Even as our comedic sensibilities became apparent to our companions and a swap became inevitable, there were no hard feelings.
 We were too busy laughing.
 I found Paul hilarious, and he found me the same.
 He could crack me up, crack us all up, just by stroking his chin, raising an eyebrow, and looking as if he were about to say something.

 The bar closed, forcing us onto the street.
 The girls stayed with us.
 There was no awkwardness.
-Perhaps they sensed that thoughts of taking them home were the furthest from our minds.
+Perhaps they sensed thoughts of taking them home were the furthest from our minds.
 We kept up the act in the parking lot.
 My stomach muscles were aching, and I put my hand on the hood of Paul's car as I stooped and tried to catch my breath.
 I begged him to relent.

 We had drunk our fair share that night, and wanting to put off getting behind the wheel of a car, we decided to walk to a gyro stand that stayed open for the after bar crowd.
 Red and white car lights painted the black street as we laughed, sitting on our rickety picnic table under the stand's yellow light.
 I considered it no small victory when the brunette, choking back a laugh with closed lips, squirted brown rivers of coke from out of her nostrils.
 It was a fine way to spend an evening.
 We walked back to the bar and left the girls in the parking lot.
 We liked them, but somehow, in the light of all that laughter, they seemed secondary.
 They rummaged through their purses for pens and scraps of paper and thrust their phone numbers into our hands.

 A deeper message seemed to pass between us that night.
-Perhaps we felt that we had become awakened to a greater understanding of life.
+Perhaps we felt we had become awakened to a greater understanding of life.
 In my case, and I believe in Paul's case as well, there was no conscious reevaluation of our lives.
 Rather, the laughter we had so heavily indulged in the night before had a liberating quality.
 In the morning, as the sun broke through the gaps in the blinds, I felt an incredible lightness.
 My sides were tender, on the verge of cramping, from the workout I had given them.
 I chuckled noiselessly in remembrance of our antics.
 I have a rare affliction, one I am thankful for, in that a joke, a thought, anything I find really, truly funny, does not diminish in funniness by mere repetition—it often becomes funnier the more I think about it, the greater number of times I see or hear it.
 I saw no reason to stop.
 I wouldn't turn it off, I decided.
 I'd never turn it off.

 I was popular at work—who doesn't, when faced with long, tedious hours, love a clown?
 I could often dissolve the tension with a well-timed wisecrack.
 I never crossed the line, just danced about it.
 My show was more for my co-workers than anyone else.
 To the customers I was a consummate professional, probably someone who looked like a rather sober person.
 If I spent more time talking than doing side-work, what was the harm?
 I was able to get away with performing a half-hearted job for a number of months in part, I believe, because of my popularity with my co-workers, who served as a buffer between the owners and myself.